By Jonah Bronstein

 September and October games at the Ralph provide the perfect venue to indulge in all three activities at once.

-But when the winter weather we often claim to be so unaffected by hits, the eating and drinking aspect of going to a Bills game because far less appealing, and thousands of us decide to stay home and watch on television.
+But when the winter weather we often claim to be so unaffected by hits, the eating and drinking aspect of going to a Bills game becomes far less appealing, and thousands of us decide to stay home and watch on television.

 Or stay home and complain about the game being blacked out.